tonethar/IGME-230-Fall-2018/projects/project-4.md

 # Project 4 - Sprite-based Game or Experience

 ## I. Overview
-Using PixiJS, create an interactive game or rich media "experience":
+*Using PixiJS, create an Interactive Game or Rich Media "experience"*:

 - For this project you (and optionally a partner) are creating a JavaScript-driven game or experience, as you outlined in Project 1
 - You will be updating/re-writing your web site from Project 1 to reflect the game/experience you intend to create (in other words, you are allowed to change your original idea).